 This assumes that the estimates being averaged are independent.
 As above, μr and σr2 can be converted to θ and κ parameters to approximate uncertainty.

-Simulation

 We simulated a redfish-like population using the R package SimSurvey (Regular et al., 2020).
-The simulated population was based on the exponential decay cohort model where parameter settings for mortality, recruitment, and growth were based on assessments of redfish on the Grand Bank.
-The simulated population were distributed through an area according to the age-year-space covariance with a parabolic relationship with depth.
+The simulated population was based on the exponential decay cohort model where parameter settings for mortality, recruitment, and growth were based on assessments of redfish on the Grand Bank (see Appendix A for details).
+The simulated population was distributed through an area according to the age-year-space covariance with a parabolic relationship with depth.
 This survey area was 300 x 300 km with 10 km2 cell size and had 30 depth-based strata.
 We simulated stratified random sampling with a 2 m wide trawl hauled for a distance of 1.5 km.
 The population and survey were simulated over 20 years.
 The number of sets in a stratum was proportional to its area (approximately 1 set per 1000 km2) and the minimum set per stratum was 2.
 The survey simulation was replicated five times over the same population.

-Average trawlable abundance (μ) and sampling variance (σ2) was calculated by year and replicate (20 years across 5 surveys) using standard design-based estimators (S. J. Smith, 1990; S. Smith and Somerton, 1981) and these estimates were translated to scale (θ) and shape (κ) parameters for the Gamma distribution as described above.
+Average trawlable abundance (μ) and sampling variance (σ2) was calculated by year and replicated (20 years across 5 surveys) using standard design-based estimators (S. J. Smith, 1990; S. Smith and Somerton, 1981), and these estimates were translated to scale (θ) and shape (κ) parameters as described above.
 To compare densities obtained from the Gamma distribution with densities based on an empirical approach, we applied a non-parametric bootstrap to resample the observations (sets) independently within each stratum with replacement.
 The resampling and calculation of the mean bootstrap estimator were repeated 1000 times with the R package boot (Canty and Ripley, 2021).
-Densities from these boostrap samples were computed for each year and survey replicate for comparison to the Gamma approximation.
+Densities from these boostrap samples were computed for each year and survey replicated for comparison to the Gamma approximation.

 This simulation can be replicated using code in Appendix A.